Equivariant generalized cohomology via stacks: Algebraic bordism

-for all $r,s\in\Z$ with $s<2r$. \end{cor} \begin{proof} By \corref{cor:semidiatessaron}, we may assume that the algebraic group $G$ is trivial.
+We now demonstrate claim~\itemref{item:antirattler} in the case of $G$ the trivial group.
 If $X$ is a smooth scheme, then by Poincaré duality the claim is equivalent to the vanishing of $\H^q(X; \MGL(p))$ for $q > 2p$, see e.g. \cite[Thm.~B.1]{ChowTstr}.
 In general, the schematic locus defines a dense open $U \sub X$ (see \cite[Tag 06NH]{Stacks}).
 Since the field $k$ is perfect, the smooth locus $V$ of $U$ is a further dense open.
 Using the localization sequence

-where $Z \sub X$ is the reduced closed complement, we conclude by noetherian induction. \end{proof}
+where $Z \sub X$ is the reduced closed complement, we conclude by noetherian induction.